medined/perl-5-by-example/perl_5_by_example/debugging.md

       version of Perl.
 If you can't get it to work in your version, don't spend too much time trying to find the problem.
 It simply may not work properly in your version of Perl, either.<BR></TD></TR></TBODY></TABLE>

-<H3><A name="Being Strict with Your Variables">Being Strict with Your
+### Being Strict with Your Variables

-Variables</A></H3>In the last chapter, "<A href="ch15.htm">Perl Modules</A>," the use of modules to implement pragmas was discussed.
+In [](./modules.md) the use of modules to implement pragmas was discussed.
 One very useful pragma to aid in debugging is <TT>use strict;</TT>.
 This statement does two things:
 <P>
 <UL>